10 Crypto Mistakes to Avoid

 Key Takeaways

-• FOMO, panic selling, and chasing peaks are behavioural patterns driven by cognitive biases that structured knowledge helps neutralise.
+- FOMO, panic selling, and chasing peaks are behavioral patterns driven by cognitive biases that structured knowledge helps neutralize.

 The cryptocurrency market has grown into a multi-trillion dollar ecosystem.
 Spot Bitcoin ETFs have attracted billions in institutional capital.
 Regulatory frameworks are taking shape across major economies.
 And yet, the same mistakes that cost people money in 2015 are still costing people money today.
 The technology has matured, but the way most people learn about it has not.